By The Hospitable Team

-A well-designed Airbnb welcome book lets you welcome your guests at your property even if you’re not there.
+A well-designed Airbnb welcome book lets you welcome guests at your property even if you’re not there.
 It allows you to create a great first impression on your guests, provide them with useful information about your rental space, and ensure they have a great vacation.

 Here are tips on what details to include in your welcome book to make your guests feel at home and make their stay as comfortable and stress-free as possible.